JStonham/notes/README.md

 `rm`  | ReMove file - be VERY careful with this one, as files do not end up in the trash and are gone forever!

+`sudo apt-get install` | Allows users to download most apps.
+Command must be followed by the name of the app.

 Concept | description
 ----------------------
 `/`  | the 'root' directory.
 The highest directory you can navigate to; all other directories on your computer are somewhere beneath this one